lanterndevs/Lantern-Client/README.md

 Lantern is a free, open source web-application that gives small businesses the ability to track and account for all income and cash flow along with providing computed detailed reports and finanical analysis.

+Lantern is in continous development with new features and bug fixes giving all devlopers the opportunity to contribute.

 # Features
 <ul>
   <li>Net Cash Flow Statment</li>